tinestaric/tinestaric.github.io/source/_posts/2024-04-24-new-operational-limits.md

 <hr/>

 But now let’s jump into **how to make the most of the new limits**.
-I would like to add that I'm **not much of a fan** of these session-hacking approaches. *Should we really be doing this?* Microsoft said yes, but honestly, if they're giving us **additional capacity per user**, why add this (*mabye stupid*) limitation that it also needs to be **consumed per user?**
+I would like to add that I'm **not much of a fan** of these session-hacking approaches. *Should we really be doing this?* Microsoft said yes, but honestly if they're giving us **additional capacity per user**, why add this (*maybe stupid*) limitation that it also needs to be **consumed per user?** This feels more like a workaround than an architectural approach.
+But hey, **sometimes workarounds are needed**.

 <hr/>